Making Global SEL Possible: Early in Life, Every Day, and Everywhere

 - High Quality Videos: kids love videos.
 Everybody loves videos, but kids especially love videos.
 Kids also have a super high quality bar when it comes to watching content.
 They know what’s good.
 So we focus on making the good stuff with world class storytellers.
 We invest the resources needed to make high quality stories possible.

 - Human Stories: a case study of a region of Kenya or rice farming in India doesn’t hook a 3 year old.
 The story of the farmer does, though.
-Their dreams, their challenges, their smiles, their laughs.
-Their human-ness.
-Every little thing that makes them human.
+A human’s dreams, challenges, smiles, laughs.
+Human-ness.
+Every little thing that makes one human.
 The younger we go when working with kids, the more we’re seeing that stories of humans get kids on the edge of their seat wanting to learn more.
+Global SEL (Social Emotional Learning) requires a foundation of powerful human stories.

 Who hasn’t talked about the importance of practice?
 We all know in our hearts and minds, and in our personal experiences, that practicing something helps us get better at it.
 The same goes for becoming more empathetic, more curious, more aware, more creative, and more compassionate.
 These kinds of competencies and skills require practice.
 It’s like any other muscle — we need to work our social and emotional muscles out for them to grow.

-From our research and learning in the early days of Better World Ed, something we heard from teachers and students without fail was that it was really hard to practice SEL weekly, let alone daily.
+From our research and learning in the early days of Better World Ed, something we heard from teachers and students without fail was that it was really hard to practice Global SEL (Social Emotional Learning) weekly, let alone daily.
 That doesn’t work in our book.

-We create our lesson plans and stories with PK-12 academic needs in mind:
+We create our SEL lesson plans and stories with PK-12 academic needs in mind:

-- Home-Ready: We design these stories and lessons in a way that a student can practice at home.
+- Homeschooling Ready: We design these stories and lessons in a way that a student can practice at home.
 A student can bring a story home as family discussion at the dinner table, and parents can become the teacher or the student — or go back and forth.
 So even if a student doesn’t have a lesson happening in school, there’s a way for them to keep immersing in learning about themselves, other people, and our world.
 Every day.
+Global SEL (Social Emotional Learning) is perfect for homeschooling!

 Widespread change requires widespread reach.
 For us to create a more compassionate, caring, curious, and beautiful world, we’ve got to get everybody moving from their heads to their hearts.